cr21/ShopTheLook/README.md

-# Shop The Look  with Agentic RAG
+# Shop The Look: Get outfit inspiration with Agentic RAG

 ## Milestone 1: Custom Object Detection with YOLO on Fashion Accessories